+The European Court of Justice ruling on IRPH Spanish mortgage loan clauses.
 The court handed down judgment on 3 March 2020, granting consumers affected by the index reference for mortgage loans (IRPH) a new chance to claim against Spanish banks.

 An alternative to Euribor, the IRPH is a mortgage indicator for interest rates applied in Spain by the Spanish Central Bank.
 Generally, it is more expensive than Euribor, and banks sold these rates to consumers as a stable alternative to the fluctuating Euribor, which now has negative rates.